nwfsc-fram/boatnet/README.md

 ## Projects

+Please refer to the [Wiki](https://github.com/nwfsc-fram/boatnet/wiki) for project descriptions.
 Boatnet contains multiple projects located in different directories.
-The different projects are listed below.
- All of the projects are currently a work in progress!
+Note that all of the projects are currently a work in progress!

 ### OPTECS (Observer Program Technology Enhanced Collection System)

 **Directory**: apps/obs-wcgop-optecs

-* A tablet application used by observers to log information about fish caught on board.
-Observers can record stats such as weight, count, species type, and much more.
-The data collected is used to estimate how many fish can be sustainably caught.

 ### Observer Mobile Apps

 **Directory**: apps/obs-web
-* Mobile-first modules for captains to log trips, determine Observer coverage, submit OLE declarations, and capture and submit logbook images.
-* Desktop-first modules for Observer Staff to manage Observer trip selection criteria/rates, debrief Observer trips, edit Boatnet lookups, and other misc Boatnet admin functionality.

-### Survey
+### Survey Applications

 **Directory**: apps/surv-*

-* In-progress Survey related applications

 ## How to build and run
 Boatnet uses the lerna + yarn workspace monorepo pattern.